haolin-nju/NJU-Review/README.md

 ## Preface
 - My review notes are organized according to the semester.
 - There are different courses under each semester folder.
+- If you think this repo is good, please light the "Star" for me.
 - I hope that these notes will help you!:-)
 ## Thoughts
 - I will continue to update this repo